bitovi/academy/src/angular/3-creating-components/creating-components.md

 ## Viewing New Components

 One of the ways components can be rendered is by putting them in markup.
+We'll do this by putting our `<pmo-home></pmo-home>` tag in our base app component markup.
 Open your __src/app/app.component.html__ file and update it to be:

 ```html
 <h1>Place My Order App: Coming Soon!</h1>